Florida LLC Articles of Organization

 Article I: Name

-- The singular, plural, or possessive form of a word; or
+- Using the singular, plural, or possessive form of a word; or

 As a practical matter, it is always best to search the Florida Division of Corporation records before deciding on a name for an LLC.
-Doing so allows the LLC attorney to identify and address potential conflicts early in the Florida LLC formation process.
+Conducting a preliminary search allows potential conflicts to be identified and addressed early in the Florida LLC formation process.

 Article II: Street and Mailing Address